Namrata2696/Code-Sample/README.md

 # Code-Sample
-This is client project but you can see my file structure and code sample project.
+This is client project, you can see my file structure and code sample project.